 [END FIGURE 6.5 HERE]

-In summary, there is high confidence in the estimated present-day (about 2010) global tropospheric ozone burden based on an ensemble of models and observational estimates (347 ± 28 Tg), but there is medium confidence among the individual models for their estimates of the tropospheric ozone related budget terms.
+In summary, there is high confidence in the estimated present-day (about 2010) global tropospheric ozone burden based on an ensemble of models and observational estimates (347 ± 28 Tg), but there is medium confidence among the individual models for their estimates of the tropospheric ozone-related budget terms.

-Evidence from successive multi-model intercomparisons and the limited isotopic evidence agree on the magnitude of the increase of the tropospheric ozone burden from 1850 to present-day in response to anthropogenic changes in ozone precursor emissions corroborating AR5 findings.
+Evidence from successive multi-model intercomparisons and the limited isotopic evidence agree on the magnitude of the increase of the tropospheric ozone burden from 1850 to the present day in response to anthropogenic changes in ozone precursor emissions corroborating AR5 findings.
 This increase is assessed to be 109 ± 25 Tg (medium confidence).
-CMIP6 model ensemble shows a constant global increase since the mid-20th century whose rate is consistent with that derived from observations since the mid-1990s.
+The CMIP6 model ensemble shows a constant global increase since the mid-20th century whose rate is consistent with that derived from observations since the mid-1990s.

-Stratospheric ozone
+Stratospheric Ozone

 Ninety percent of total-column ozone resides in the stratosphere.
 The chemical lifetime of ozone in the stratosphere ranges from less than a day in the upper stratosphere to several months in the lower stratosphere (Bekki and Lefevre, 2009).
 Global stratospheric ozone trends based on observations are assessed in Chapter 2 (Section 2.2.5.2).
-CMIP6 model ensemble shows that global total ozone column (TCO) has slightly changed from 1850 to 1960 (Keeble et al., 2021).
-The rapid decline in the 1970s and 1980s due to halogenated ODSs (as assessed in Chapter 2 Section 2.2.5.2 from observations) until the end of the 1990s followed by a slight increase since then is captured by the models (Keeble et al., 2021).
+The CMIP6 model ensemble shows that global total ozone column (TCO) has slightly changed from 1850–1960 (Keeble et al., 2021).
+The rapid decline in the 1970s and 1980s due to halogenated ODSs (as assessed in Section 2.2.5.2 from observations) until the end of the 1990s, followed by a slight increase since then, is captured by the models (Keeble et al., 2021).
 Overall the observed climatology patterns and annual cycle amplitudes, are well represented in the CMIP6 ensemble mean.
-CMIP6 ensemble overestimates the observed TCO values by up to 6% (10-20 DU) globally in the NH and SH mid-latitudes, and in the tropics, but the trend in these regions is well captured between 1960 and 2014.
-However, there is poor agreement between the individual CMIP6 models in the pre-industrial and throughout the historical period, with model TCO values spread across a range of ~60 DU.
-The global stratospheric ozone column decreased by 14.3 ± 8.7 DU from 1850 to 2014 (Keeble et al., 2021).
+The CMIP6 ensemble overestimates the observed TCO values by up to 6% (10–20 DU) globally in the NH and SH mid-latitudes, and in the tropics, but the trend in these regions is well captured between 1960 and 2014.
+However, there is poor agreement between the individual CMIP6 models in the pre-industrial period and throughout the historical period, with model TCO values spread across a range of about 60 DU.
+The global stratospheric ozone column decreased by 14.3 ± 8.7 DU from 1850–2014 (Keeble et al., 2021).

-Model simulations attribute about half of the observed upper stratospheric ozone increase after 2000 to the decline of ODS since the late 1990s while the other half of the ozone increase is attributed to the slowing of gas-phase ozone destruction cycles due to cooling of the upper stratosphere by increasing GHGs (Aschmann et al., 2014; Oberländer-Hayn et al., 2015).
+Model simulations attribute about half of the observed upper-stratospheric ozone increase after 2000 to the decline of ODS since the late 1990s while the other half of the ozone increase is attributed to the slowing of gas-phase ozone destruction cycles due to cooling of the upper stratosphere by increasing GHGs (Aschmann et al., 2014; Oberländer-Hayn et al., 2015).

-In summary, global stratospheric ozone column has decreased from pre-industrial to present-day in response to the ODS-induced ozone rapid decline in the 1970s and 1980s followed by slow, and still incomplete, recovery.
+In summary, global stratospheric ozone column has decreased from pre-industrial to the present day in response to the ODS-induced ozone rapid decline in the 1970s and 1980s, followed by slow, and still incomplete, recovery.
 There is medium confidence that global stratospheric ozone column has changed by 14.3 ± 8.7 DU between 1850 and 2014.

 Precursor Gases